dcm4che/dcm4chee-arc-cs/docs/networking/config/dcmNetworkConnection.rst

     .. _dcmPackPDV:

     dcmPackPDV_"
-    "AA-RQ Timeout",integer,"Timeout in ms for receive of A-ASSOCIATE-RQ PDU after TCP connect; 0 = no timeout.","
+    "AA-RQ Timeout",integer,"Timeout in ms for receive of A-ASSOCIATE-RQ PDU after TCP connect; no timeout if absent","
     .. _dcmAARQTimeout:

     dcmAARQTimeout_"
-    "AA-AC Timeout",integer,"Timeout in ms for receive of A-ASSOCIATE-AC PDU after send of A-ASSOCIATE-RQ PDU; 0 = no timeout.","
+    "AA-AC Timeout",integer,"Timeout in ms for receive of A-ASSOCIATE-AC PDU after send of A-ASSOCIATE-RQ PDU; no timeout if absent","
     .. _dcmAAACTimeout:

     dcmAAACTimeout_"
-    "AR-RP Timeout",integer,"Timeout in ms for receive of A-RELEASE-RP PDU after send of A-RELEASE-RQ PDU; 0 = no timeout.","
+    "AR-RP Timeout",integer,"Timeout in ms for receive of A-RELEASE-RP PDU after send of A-RELEASE-RQ PDU; no timeout if absent","
     .. _dcmARRPTimeout:

     dcmARRPTimeout_"
-    "Response Timeout",integer,"Timeout in ms for receive of response message; 0 = no timeout.","
+    "Response Timeout",integer,"Timeout in ms for receive of response message; no timeout if absent","
     .. _dcmResponseTimeout:

     dcmResponseTimeout_"
-    "Retrieve Timeout",integer,"Timeout in ms for receive of C-GET-RSP or C-MOVE-RSP; 0 = no timeout.","
+    "Retrieve Timeout",integer,"Timeout in ms for receive of C-GET-RSP or C-MOVE-RSP; no timeout if absent","
     .. _dcmRetrieveTimeout:

     dcmRetrieveTimeout_"
-    "Idle Timeout",integer,"Indicates aborting of idle Associations after specified timeout in ms; 0 = no timeout.","
+    "Idle Timeout",integer,"Indicates aborting of idle Associations after specified timeout in ms; no timeout if absent","
     .. _dcmIdleTimeout:

     dcmIdleTimeout_"